I wanted a kind of strange means of controlling time travel.

 I have never written a sequel to this story, and it’s high time I did.

-I decided that there would be two planets, in order to grow the most diverse set of foodstuffs possible.
+I decided that there would be two planets.
+Hence this would be to grow the most diverse set of foodstuffs possible.
 Paradise would be the warmer of the two.
-Amity was always intended to be the more temperate planet taken over during Reflections Down a Corridor/The Three of Us time period.
+I always intended Amity to be the more temperate planet taken over during Reflections Down a Corridor/The Three of Us time period.

 Carmen Calavicci, in the deep future, confirms that in the prime timeline the planet will actually be known as Archer’s Planet.